ccmitchellusa/plotext_plus/docs/notes.md

 - add matrix plot side bar, to connect intensity level with actual matrix value
 - high resolution markers available on Windows and other rarer terminals (under request and not sure how)
 - add method to optionally set the sizes of a matrix of subplots giving priority to the subplots closer to bottom right edge, instead of upper left ones (as by default)
-- convert the class `matrix_class()`, the engine running the plots, in C++ and connect it to the Python code (not sure how and would appreciate some help on this)
+- convert the class `MatrixClass()`, the engine running the plots, in C++ and connect it to the Python code (not sure how and would appreciate some help on this)

 ### Internal Conventions